Larkenx/Rotten-Soup/README.md

 data representation for all game entities using ES6 classes.
 I used [Vue.js](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/) to build a reactive UI, which made displaying game information very easy.
 In the [v.0.1-alpha release](https://github.com/Larkenx/Rotten-Soup/releases/tag/v.0.1-alpha) of Rotten Soup, I used bare-bones JQuery and W3CSS to update game information to the UI, but it was clunky and in desperate need of something more robust.

 # Controls
 - Movement is 8-directional using either the numpad or vim keys.
+You may also use the arrow-keys for 4-directional movement.
 ```
          y k u   7  8  9
          \ | /    \ | /